What is the Sharpe Ratio?

 Enter your name and email in the form below and download the free template now!

 An investment portfolio can consist of shares, bonds, ETFs, deposits, precious metals, or other securities.
-Each security has its own underlying risk and return levels, which will influence the ratio.
+Each security has its own underlying risk-return level that influences the ratio.

 For example, assume that a hedge fund manager has a portfolio of stocks with a ratio of 1.70.
 The fund manager decides to add some commodities to diversify and modify the composition to 80/20, stocks/commodities, which pushes the Sharpe ratio up to 1.90.